 In order to remedy some of the cons of working from home, there are measures that we all need to take.
 Keeping work and home separate is a challenge that can be alleviated by getting dressed for work each day, placing your office in the basement or another less commonly used space in your home, and even changing the decor in your office to make it look like an office.
 The more you can create the illusion of separation between your home office and your home, the better.

 Utilize various forms of communication between you and your team.
 There are many different apps available to business owners that can improve your remote communications and meeting spaces without overloading your company email servers.
-At Heritage, we use an app called Slack but there are many others such as Microsoft Teams, Flock, Mattermost, etc,… Any of these can help connect your team for training, meetings, or even just quick messaging.
+Our team uses apps like Slack and Monday but there are many others such as Microsoft Teams, Flock, Mattermost, etc,… Any of these can help connect your team for training, meetings, or even just quick messaging.

 When it comes to team building, few things work better than taking annual, semi-annual, or even quarterly retreats.
 Get your team all in one place, work together, eat together, and fellowship with one another while engaging in fun group activities.
 Of course, I wouldn’t recommend doing this until after things settle down and the threat of COVID-19 has gone away.